 In infants, hyperthyroidism is rare but potentially life-threatening.
 It develops in fetuses of women with current or prior Graves disease.
 In Graves disease, maternal autoantibodies against the thyroid receptor for thyroid-stimulating hormone (TSH) overstimulate thyroid hormone production by binding to TSH receptors in the thyroid gland.
 These antibodies cross the placenta and cause thyroid hyperfunction in the fetus (intrauterine Graves disease), which can result in fetal death or preterm birth due to fetal hyperactivity or tachycardia.
 Because infants clear the antibodies after birth, neonatal Graves disease is usually transient.
 However, because the clearance rate varies, duration of neonatal Graves disease varies.

 Less common causes of hyperthyroidism in children and adolescents include autonomously functioning toxic nodules, transient hyperthyroidism during the early phase of Hashimoto thyroiditis followed by eventual hypothyroidism (hashitoxicosis), or adverse drug effects (eg, amiodarone-induced hyperthyroidism).
-Occasionally, transient hyperthyroidism can be caused by infections, including bacterial (acute thyroiditis) and viral (subacute thyroiditis) infections; bacterial causes include Staphylococcus aureus, S. epidermis, Streptococcus pyogenes, S. pneumoniae, Escherichia coli, and Clostridium septicum.
+Occasionally, transient hyperthyroidism can be caused by infections, including bacterial (acute thyroiditis) and viral (subacute thyroiditis) infections.
+Bacterial causes include Staphylococcus aureus, S. epidermis, Streptococcus pyogenes, S. pneumoniae, Escherichia coli, and Clostridium septicum.
 Predisposing factors for acute thyroiditis in children include congenital anomalies (eg, persistent pyriform sinus fistula) and immunocompromised status.

 In the fetus, hyperthyroidism is rare.
 Signs of hyperthyroidism (eg, poor intrauterine growth, fetal tachycardia [> 160 beats/minute], goiter) may be detected as early as the second trimester.
 Fetal hyperthyroidism may cause preterm labor.
-If fetal thyrotoxicosis is noted, the mother can be treated with antithyroid drugs.
+If fetal thyrotoxicosis is noted, the mother can be treated with antithyroid medications.
 If fetal hyperthyroidism is not detected until the neonatal period, the infant may be severely affected; possible manifestations include craniosynostosis (premature fusion of the cranial sutures), impaired intellect, growth failure, and short stature.
 Mortality rate may reach 10 to 15%.

 In children and adolescents, symptoms of acquired Graves disease may include sleep difficulties, hyperactivity, emotional lability, marked decrease in concentration and school performance, heat intolerance, diaphoresis, fatigue, weight loss, increased frequency of bowel movements, tremor, and palpitations.
 Signs include diffuse goiter, tachycardia, and hypertension.
 Graves ophthalmopathy occurs in up to one third of children.
 Although eye findings are less dramatic than in adults, children may have eyelid lag or red or prominent eyes, sometimes with proptosis (exophthalmos).
 Children and adolescents may present with alterations in growth, including growth acceleration and advanced bone age.
 The onset and progression through puberty are usually not affected by hyperthyroidism, with the exception of oligomenorrhea or amenorrhea noted in some girls.